IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 ## Reorganizing the translation tree

-The main limitation of this node-by-node translation approach is that we don't have much control on the ordering of tree of detected values (which is driven by the structure of your cryptography library) and consequently on the tree of translated values.
+The main limitation of this node-per-node translation approach is that we do not have much control over the order of the tree structure of the detected values (which is determined by the structure of your cryptographic library) and consequently not over the tree structure of the translated values.
 This is why, in some cases, we introduce another step after the translation, to reorganize the tree of translated values to correctly represent its content.
 Note that this reorganization step is not strictly necessary: for example, in the JCA cryptography library in Java, the translated trees immediately have the correct shape (because of how the library is structured).
 But this is for example not the case for Java's BouncyCastle library.